 Lightweight laminate flooring recently became the cause of tension between two apartment dwellers.
 The occupants of the ground floor apartment constantly complained to their landlord about noisy footsteps, voices, and loud impact noises coming from their ceiling when items were dropped on the floor in the flat above them.
+This is one of the most common soundproofing enquiries the team deals with.

 Creating a soundproof solution